 Ingredients

-- nutritional yeast - adds umami and tenderizes the seitan.
+- Nutritional yeast - Adds umami and tenderizes the seitan.

-- liquid smoke - optional; I use Colgin's hickory variety.
+- Liquid smoke (optional) - I use Colgin's hickory variety.

-And for the herb rub and glaze you'll need:
+For the herb rub and to glaze the outside of the roast you'll need:

-- dried parsley, thyme, salt and pepper
+- Dried parsley, thyme, salt and pepper

-- soy sauce - or comparable product
+- Soy sauce - or similar

-- toasted sesame oil or olive oil
+- Toasted sesame oil or olive oil

-See the recipe card below for amounts and full instructions.
+See the recipe card below for amounts and full step-by-step instructions.

 How to Make a Vegan Turkey Roast

-- Fold one end of the dough over the other like you're going to tie a knot.
+Fold one end of the dough over the other like you're going to tie a knot.
 Now it looks like a ribbon.

-- Place the roast top-down on the skin.
-Begin folding in the edges of the skin, pinching it together, until the entire roast is fully wrapped.
+Take the "skin" piece of dough, and, like you're handling pizza dough, carefully stretch it into a rectangle.
+Lay the skin out flat.
+Place the smooth, top side of the roast down on the skin.
+Begin folding in the edges of the skin, pinching it together, until the entire roast is fully encased.

-- Rub the entire roast with a small amount of oil.
+Rub the entire roast with a small amount of oil.
 If using the herb rub, sprinkle it onto the roast, both top and bottom.
 Do the same with salt and pepper.
 Use your hands to lightly pat the seasonings into the skin.

 Choose a Cooking Method

-Instant Pot
+Instant Pot (Wrapped in Cheesecloth)

-- Add just enough water to the Instant Pot to reach the bottom of the trivet.
+Add just enough water to the Instant Pot to reach the bottom of the trivet.
 Place the cheesecloth-wrapped seitan turkey on the trivet, and cook on high pressure for 1 hour 15 minutes.
 Allow the pressure to naturally release.

-Oven Wrapped in Cheesecloth
+Oven (Wrapped in Cheesecloth or Foil)

 - Preheat oven to 350 degrees F. Add about 1 inch of vegetable broth to a baking dish or roasting pan.